 Have you ever bought something from Wish?
 What about eBay?
 Or just had something cool delivered from an online store in another country?
-While you were doing that, you probably gave little mind to the taxes and customs involved in getting your products across the border to where you live.
+While you were doing that, you probably gave little mind to the duties and taxes and customs procedures involved in getting your products across the border to where you live.

 And what’s worse, you might find out that you need to pay a lot more for the item than you thought, when you clicked “add to cart”.

-That is why Eurora has developed a Duty and VAT calculation engine.
-If added to a online store, it enables full visibility of the VAT and duty taxes one needs to pay in any currency for the destination country in the shopping cart of a marketplace.
+That is why Eurora has developed a Duty and taxes calculation engine.
+If added to an online store, it enables full visibility of the VAT and duty taxes one needs to pay in any currency for the destination country in the shopping cart of a marketplace.
 Eurora’s database covers VAT and duty rates, de minimis thresholds, and active free trade agreements of most countries in the world.

 Implementing this system is easy for marketplaces.
 The calculator can be easily added to any shopping cart with our API integration.
 Not only can the API calculate tax and duty costs but Eurora’s AI is able to assign the right HS codes for packages, check the prohibited item lists, and fill out an electronic declaration for the customs office.